the-draupnir-project/Draupnir/README.md

 but do not worry too much about following the guidance to the letter.
 And keep that in mind throughout.

+## License

+This distribution contains components under multiple licenses, including Apache-2.0 and AFL-3.0.
+See [LICENSE](./LICENSE) and LICENSES/ for details.

+This project is primarily developed under the Academic Free License 3.0 (AFL-3.0), but includes components under other permissive licenses.

+When redistributing, you must comply with the terms of each applicable license.
+For Apache-2.0 components, this includes preserving copyright notices and any required NOTICE files, and including a copy of the Apache License 2.0.

 ## Supported by

 ### NLnet